nilathj/mosquitto-tls/README.md

 ```
 NB: Make sure you specify a password for this file.
 You will need it later when you refer to it in your Android owntracks app.

 Copy this file mymosquittocert.p12 to your Android phone.
 Also copy /etc/ssl/certs/DST_Root_CA_X3.pem from your raspberry PI to your Android device.
+You don't need to install these certificates on your phone, just reference them in owntracks preferences.

 If you don't have the DST_Root_CA_X3.pem certificate, you can get it from here. https://mosquitto.org/2015/12/using-lets-encrypt-certificates-with-mosquitto/